 6.53.1 Applicability to Language

-In recognition of the occasional need to step outside the type system or to perform “risky” operations, Ada provides clearly identified language features to do so.
+The vulnerability as described in ISO/IEC 24772-1 clause 6.53 is mitigated by Ada In recognition of the occasional need to step outside the type system or to perform “risky” operations, Ada provides clearly identified language features to do so.
 Examples include the generic Unchecked_Conversion for unsafe type-conversions or Unchecked_Deallocation for the deallocation of heap objects regardless of the existence of surviving references to the object.
 If unsafe programming is employed in a unit, then the unit needs to specify the respective generic unit in its context clause, thus identifying potentially unsafe units.
 Similarly, there are ways to create a potentially unsafe global pointer to a local object, using the Unchecked_Access attribute.

 6.53.2 Guidance to language users

-Follow the mitigation mechanisms of subclause 6.53.5 of ISO/IEC TR 24772-1:2019.
+Follow the mitigation mechanisms of subclause 6.53.5 of ISO/IEC 24772-1:2019.

 Avoid the use of unsafe programming practices.